I don’t know about you, but for me, balancing working from home with family life can be a challenge.

 1. Have a clear understanding of what is expected of you.
 If you’re not clear on what your employer expects from you in terms of work hours, deadlines, etc., it will be difficult to find a schedule that works.

-Likewise, if you’re not clear on what your family needs from you in terms of quality time, housework, etc., it will be difficult to find a balance between work and family.
+If you’re not clear on what your family needs from you in terms of quality time, housework, etc., it will be difficult to find a balance between work and family.

-It’s important to remember that there is no one-size-fits-all solution here; what works for one family may not work for another.
+It’s important to remember that there is no one-size-fits-all solution here.
+What works for one family may not work for another.
 So, take some time to experiment with different schedules until you find one that works best for everyone involved.